cicese-biocom/esm-AxP-GDL/README.md

 The directory structure of the framework is as follows:
 ```
 esm-AxP-GDL
-├── best_models
+├── best_models                                 <- Best models created using this framework.
-│   ├── AMPDiscover                             <- Top models created using this framework.
+│   ├── AMPDiscover                                <- Best models created on the AMPDiscover benchmarking dataset.
 │   │   ├── amp_esmt36_d10_hd128_(Model3)
 │   │   │   ├── Metrics.txt                           <- Matthew correlation coefficient (MCC) achieved by this model.
 │   │   │   ├── Parameters.json                       <- Parameters used to build the model.
 │   │   ├── amp_esmt33_d10_hd128_(Model2)
 │   │   │   ├── Metrics.txt                           <- Matthew correlation coefficient (MCC) achieved by this model.
 │   │   │   ├── Parameters.json                       <- Parameters used to build the model.
 │   │   ├── amp_esmt30_d15_hd128_(Model5)
 │   │   │   ├── Metrics.txt                           <- Matthew correlation coefficient (MCC) achieved by this model.
 │   │   │   ├── Parameters.json                       <- Parameters used to build the model.
 ├── datasets
-│   ├── AMPDiscover
+│   ├── AMPDiscover                             <- AMPDiscover benchmarking dataset.
-│   │   ├── AMPDiscover.csv                     <- Dataset used to evaluate the usefulness of the proposed framework.
+│   │   ├── AMPDiscover.csv                        <- Training, validation and test sets.
-│   │   ├── Test(reduced-100).csv               <- Reduced test set built from AMPDiscover test set and comprised of sequences of up to 100 amino acids.
+│   │   ├── Test(reduced-100).csv                  <- Reduced test set comprised of sequences of up to 100 amino acids.
-│   │   ├── Test(reduced-30).csv                <- Reduced test set built from AMPDiscover test set and comprised of sequences of up to 30 amino acids.
+│   │   ├── Test(reduced-30).csv                   <- Reduced test set comprised of sequences of up to 30 amino acids.
-│   │   ├── External.csv                        <- External test set created by joining the ABPDiscover, AFPDiscover, AVPDiscover, AniAMPpred, Deep-ABPpred, Deep-AFPpred, and Deep-AVPpred datasets.
+│   │   ├── External.csv                           <- External test set containing non-duplicated sequences with the AMPDiscover set.
+├── example
+│   │   ├── ExampleDataset.csv                  <- Example set to run the framework.
+│   │   ├── ESMFold_pdbs                        <- Path where example tertiary structures are saved in or loaded from PDB files.
 ├── graph
 │   ├── _init_.py                               <- Module to build graphs.
-│   ├── construct_graphs.py                     <- Script to construct graphs.
+│   ├── construct_graphs.py                     <- Script to build graphs.
-│   ├── nodes.py                                <- Script to construct the graph nodes.
+│   ├── nodes.py                                <- Script to build the graph nodes.
-│   ├── edges.py                                <- Script to construct the graph edges.
+│   ├── edges.py                                <- Script to build the graph edges.
-│   ├── edge_construction_functions.py          <- Classes implementing different edge construction functions.
+│   ├── edge_construction_functions.py          <- Classes to build graph edges according to different criteria.
 │   ├── tertiary_structure_handler.py           <- Script to load or predict tertiary structures.
 ├── workflow
 │   ├── _init_.py                               <- Framework workflow module.
 │   ├── application_context.py                  <- Classes to handle dependencies.
 │   ├── args_parser_handler.py                  <- Classes to parse input arguments.
 │   ├── parameters_setter.py                    <- Classes to configure execution parameters.
-│   ├── path_creator.py                         <- Classes to create the workflow output file system.
+│   ├── path_creator.py                         <- Classes to create the workflow output path.
 │   ├── logging_handler.py                      <- Classes to handle event logger.
-│   ├── data_loader.py                          <- Classes to load the input data.
+│   ├── data_loader.py                          <- Classes to load input data.
-│   ├── dataset_validator.py                    <- Classes to validate the input data.
+│   ├── dataset_validator.py                    <- Classes to validate input data.
-│   ├── gdl_workflow.py                         <- Classes to execute the workflow in training, test and inference modes.
+│   ├── gdl_workflow.py                         <- Classes to run the workflow in training, test and inference modes.
-│   ├── classification_metrics.py               <- Classes to calculate classification metrics.
+│   ├── classification_metrics.py               <- Classes to calculate performance metrics.
 ├── models
 │   ├── _init_.py
 │   ├── esm2
 │   │   ├── _init_.py                           <- ESM-2 module.
-│   │   ├── esm2_model_handler.py               <- Script to use the ESM-2 models.
+│   │   ├── esm2_model_handler.py               <- Script to use a given ESM-2 model.
 │   │   ├── checkpoints                         <- Directory where the ESM-2 models are downloaded.
 │   ├── esmfold
 │   │   ├── _init_.py                           <- ESMFold module.
-│   │   ├── esmfold_handler.py                  <- Script to use the ESMFold models.
+│   │   ├── esmfold_handler.py                  <- Script to use the ESMFold model.
-│   │   ├── checkpoints                         <- Directory where the ESMFold models are downloaded.
+│   │   ├── checkpoints                         <- Directory where the ESMFold model is downloaded.
 │   ├── GAT
-│   │   ├── _init_.py                           <- GAT module.
+│   │   ├── _init_.py                           <- Graph Attention Network (GAT) module.
-│   │   ├── GAT.py                              <- Script to use the Graph Attention Network (GAT) architecture.
+│   │   ├── GAT.py                              <- Script to use the implemented GAT architecture.
 ├── utils
 │   │   ├── _init_.py
-│   │   ├── distances.py                        <- Calculates distances between pairs of atoms using various distance functions.
+│   │   ├── distances.py                        <- Calculates the distance between atom-pairs using different functions.
 │   │   ├── pdb_parser.py                       <- Parses files in PDB format.
 │   │   ├── json_parser.py                      <- Parses files in JSON format.
 │   │   ├── file_system_handler.py              <- Manages file system operations
 ├── settings
 │   │   ├── _init_.py                           <- Settings module
-│   │   ├── esm2_representation.json            <- The ESM-2 representations settings that can be used for this framework.
+│   │   ├── esm2_representation.json            <- ESM-2 representation that can be used.
-│   │   ├── logger_setting.json                 <- Configuration of the workflow event logger.
+│   │   ├── logger_setting.json                 <- Configuration of the event logger.
-│   │   ├── output_settings.json                <- Workflow output file system configuration.
+│   │   ├── output_settings.json                <- Output file system configuration.
-├── example
-│   │   ├── Dataset
-│   │   │   ├── ExampleDataset.csv              <- Example dataset.
-│   │   │   ├── ESMFold_pdbs                    <- Path where tertiary structures are saved in or loaded from PDB files.
-├── README.md                                   <- README to use this framework
+├── README.md                                   <- README
-├── environment.yml                             <- Python libraries requiered by the framework.
+├── environment.yml                             <- Python libraries required.
-├── Dockerfile                                  <- Docker image with all the dependencies required by the framework.
+├── Dockerfile                                  <- Docker image.
-├── docker-compose.yml                          <- Configuration of the Docker container required by the framework.
+├── docker-compose.yml                          <- Configuration of the Docker container.
 ├── train.py                                    <- Script to train a model.
 ├── test.py                                     <- Script to test a model.
 ├── inference.py                                <- Script to use a model for inference.